cllunsford/gunnery-docker/README.md

 # gunnery-docker

 My attempt at dockerizing the gunnery app.
-Includes gunnery django app, uwsgi, nginx, rabbitmq, and celery services.
+Includes gunnery django app, uwsgi, nginx, rabbitmq, and celery services managed by supervisord.
 Postgres db not included.

 docker-compose setup has a companion postgres container for local testing.